Yield-Fi/delta-farm-contracts/docs/contracts/workers/PancakeswapWorker.md

   function addPositionId(uint256 positionId)
 ```

-add new position id to the array with position ids
+Internal function to add new position id to the array with position ids